gemc/clas12Tags_old/README.md

 Tags
 ----

+- 4a.2.4 :clock4: : Same as 4a.2.3 with:
+	- (new geant4 version) :soon:

-- 4a.2.3: Same as 4a.2.2 with:
+- 4a.2.3 :clock4: : Same as 4a.2.2 with:

-	- ctof, ftof banks: 1 ADC output / pmt instead of ADCL/ADCR for a single paddle
+	- (ctof, ftof banks: 1 ADC output / pmt instead of ADCL/ADCR for a single paddle) :soon:
+	- background merging algorithm

-- 4a.2.2: Same as 4a.2.1 with:
+- 4a.2.2 :clock4: : Same as 4a.2.1 with:

 	- target from CAD
-	- (new geant4 version)
 	- htcc wc invisible
 	- no transparency in MM
 	- threshold mechanism
-	- (RF shift from target center)
+	- (RF shift from target center) :soon:
+	- (rotate LUND bank to flat) :soon:

 - 4a.2.1: Same as 4a.2.0 with: